mohsensadr/mohsensadr.github.io/index.md

         header {
             background-image: url('IMG_0006.jpg'); /* Replace 'path/to/your/image.jpg' with the actual path to your image */
-            background-size: cover; /* Adjust the background-size property as needed */
+            background-size: 100% 100%; //cover; /* Adjust the background-size property as needed */
             background-position: center;
             color: #fff;
             text-align: center;
             padding: 1em 0;
+            height: 100vh;
         }

         nav {